Table of Contents

 WHAT WINE HAS THE MOST HISTAMINE?

-A research group in Australia looked at 100 different types of red wine to test the varying amounts of histamine and find out which drink had the most.
+A research group in Australia tested 100 different types of red wine to measure their histamine levels and determine which had the most.
 (4)

-White and rose wine will naturally contain less histamine than red wine because they are produced differently and don't undergo the same aging process.
+On the other hand, white and rosé wines naturally contain less histamine than red wines because they are made differently and don’t go through the same aging process.

 LOW HISTAMINE WINE